 What you can do to secure your website

-- Whitelist and enforce which third parties and which scripts are allowed to operate on your website.
+- Control and enforce which third parties and which scripts are allowed to operate on your website.

 - Use Website Data Leak Prevention, so that if a trusted third-party script is compromised you can prevent any alterations to your site and stop any leaks before they take place.